Etlworks Integrator 2.2 has been released!

 3. Find Connection, Listener, Format Usage

-Prior to this update, you would have to manually check flows, use tags, or specific naming convention to figure out which connection/format/listener belongs to which flow(s).
+Prior to this update, you would have to manually check flows, use tags, or specific naming conventions to figure out which connection/format/listener belongs to which flow(s).

-In this update, we introduced an ability to discover how connections, formats, and listeners are used in the flows.
+In this update, we introduced the ability to discover how connections, formats, and listeners are used in the flows.

 4. Added named connections to Script flow